-As required by the Treasury Board Directive for the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Public Health Agency of Canada for the fiscal year ending March 31, 2015.
+As required by the Treasury Board Directive for the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Public Health Agency of Canada (the Agency) for the fiscal year ending March 31, 2016.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

-Public health involves the organized efforts of society to keep people healthy and to prevent injury, illness and premature death.
-It includes programs, services and policies that protect and promote the health of all Canadians.
-In Canada, public health is a responsibility that is shared by the three levels of government in collaboration with the private sector, non-government organizations, health professionals and the public.
+Public health involves the organized efforts of society to keep people healthy and to prevent illness, injury, and premature death.
+The Public Health Agency of Canada has put in place programs, services and policies that protect and promote the health of all Canadians.
+In Canada, public health is a responsibility that is shared by all three levels of government in collaboration with the private sector, non-governmental organizations, health professionals and the public.

 The Agency has the responsibility to:

-For more detailed information on the Public Health Agency of Canada’s mandate, including roles and responsibilities, please refer to the Agency’s 2015-16 Report on Plans and Priorities and the 2014-15 Departmental Performance Report.
+For more detailed information on the Public Health Agency of Canada's mandate, including rolesand responsibilities, please refer to the Agency’s 2016-17 Report on Plans and Priorities and the 2015-16 Departmental Performance Report.

 The Public Health Agency of Canada manages travel, hospitality, and conference activities / expenditures with prudence and probity so that they demonstrate value for money and use the most economical options to minimize costs whenever possible.